-Here are some interesting personal injury settlements for foreigners who are injured in Florida.
+Here are some interesting personal injury settlements for foreigners (tourists) who are injured in Florida.

-Will a rental car driver’s personal Florida UM liability policy cover a passenger?
+Will a rental car driver’s personal Florida Uninsured Motorist liability policy cover a passenger?

-Someone Who Isn’t a Resident Relatives Doesn’t Get Uninsured Motorist Insurance
+Does Someone Who Isn’t a Resident Relative Get Uninsured Motorist Insurance?

 Jeff is driving a rental car in Hialeah, Florida.
 Maria is a passenger.
 Jeff has the right of way.